Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

 \subsection{Detection likelihood in individual clusters}

-In this section, we primarily ask: Do some lensing clusters give a higher probability for \HI detection?
-The probability that a given cluster lens is more efficient in leading to a higher number of lensing \HI sources is directly proportional to the average number of expected detections that lead to at least one lensed \HI source with SNR above a given threshold.
-Hence, we define the \textit{detection probability}~(or likelihood) as the average number of expected detections in which the SNR (for at least one source) exceeds a given threshold.
+In this section, we primarily ask: Do some lensing clusters give a higher likelihood for \HI detection?
+The likelihood that a given cluster lens is more efficient in leading to a higher number of lensing \HI sources is directly proportional to the average number of expected detections that lead to at least one lensed \HI source with SNR above a given threshold.
+Hence, we relate the \textit{detection likelihood}~to the average number of expected detections in which the SNR (for at least one source) exceeds a given threshold.
 If the average number of expected detections exceeds unity, it implies that, for a given detection threshold, more than one source is detected per realisation.
-In the top panel of \Fref{fig:detection_prob}, we show the detection probability for the ten most efficient lensing clusters in our sample.
-The orange and green bars illustrate detection probability with $2.5 < \rm SNR< 5.0$ and $\rm SNR> 5.0$, respectively.
+In the top panel of \Fref{fig:detection_prob}, we show the detection likelihood for the ten most efficient lensing clusters in our sample.
+The orange and green bars illustrate detection likelihood with $2.5 < \rm SNR< 5.0$ and $\rm SNR> 5.0$, respectively.

 We note that most of the clusters have masses~$\gtrsim5\times10^{14}\:{\rm M_\odot}$~\citep[e.g.,][]{2020ApJ...889..189S} leading to a relatively larger lensing cross-section.
-The effect of lensing mass (enclosed within the critical curves at~$z_s=1$) on the detection probability is further shown in the bottom-left panel of \Fref{fig:detection_prob}.
-We observe that an increase in the lensing mass leads to an increase in the detection probability, which is further highlighted by the positive correlation coefficient~($r\simeq0.6$) mentioned in the plot legend.
-The bottom-right panel shows the detection probability as a function of the area enclosed by critical curves at~$z_s=1$.
+The effect of lensing mass (enclosed within the critical curves at~$z_s=1$) on the average number of detection is further shown in the bottom-left panel of \Fref{fig:detection_prob}.
+We observe that an increase in the lensing mass leads to an increase in the average number of detection, which is further highlighted by the positive correlation coefficient~($r\simeq0.6$) mentioned in the plot legend.
+The bottom-right panel shows the average number of detection as a function of the area enclosed by critical curves at~$z_s=1$.
 Here we have an even stronger positive correlation~($r\simeq0.8$).
-This seems to indicate that the presence of substructures is correlated with a higher detection probability, as these lead to a larger area in the source plane with a high lensing magnification.
+This seems to indicate that the presence of substructures is correlated with a higher chance of detection, as these lead to a larger area in the source plane with a high lensing magnification.